rebcabin/tangledown/README.md

 Markdown renders `block` tags verbatim inside nowebs or tangles.
 This is good for humans, who will think

 > AHA!, this `block` refers to some code in a `noweb` tag somewhere else in this Markdown document.
-I can read all the details of that code later, when it will make more sense, after I've understood the big picture.
+I can read all the details of that code later, when it will make more sense.
 I can look at the pieces of the jigsaw puzzle (the `noweb` tags) after I've looked at the completed puzzle on the box top (the `tangle` tags).

-> This here beautifully written document I'm reading right here and now is making it easy for me to understand the big picture first.
-Thank you, kindly, author!
+> Thank you, kindly, author!
 Without you, I'd be awash in details.
 I'd get tired and cranky before understanding the big picture!

-That's exactly what you want for humans: talk about something, name the pieces, show how they fit together, without necessarily choking down all the details first.

 See, I'll prove it to you.
 Below is the code for all of `tangledown.py` itself.
 You can understand this without understanding the _implementations_ of the sub-pieces, just getting an idea of _what_ they do from the names of the `block` tags. **READ THE NAMES IN THE BLOCK TAGS**.
 Later, if you want to, you can read all the details in the `noweb` tags named by the `block` tags.